-Amateur and professional painters, age 16 and older, are invited to enter one or two paintings with an entry fee of $10 per painting.
+Amateur and professional painters, age 16 and older, were invited to enter one or two paintings with an entry fee of $10 per painting.

-Cash prizes to be awarded in the categories of Landscape, Still Life, and Living Things: $100 first place, $50 second place in each category
+Cash prizes were awarded in the categories of Landscape, Still Life, and Living Things: $100 first place, $50 second place in each category.

-Works may or may not be for sale and are expected to hang thoughout the show.
+Works may or may not be for sale and are expected to hang throughout the show.
 Paintings should be framed or mounted and ready for hanging with either wire or saw-tooth hangers.
 Paintings must be appropriate for public viewing in a gallery used for children’s programs.
-The exhibit will be available for viewing during regular library hours through Friday, February 21, 2020.
+The exhibit was available for viewing during regular library hours through Friday, February 21, 2020.

 For more information, please contact: email@example.com